leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/13 - Introduction to Relational Databases in SQL/Course_notes.md

 - SET NULL: SET the referencing column to null
 - SET DEFAULT: set the referencing column to its default value
 - *default option is no action*

+## Data Integration
+What if your data is apread across different databases, formats, schemas and technologies?

+Data Integration combines data from different sources, formats, technologies to provide users with a translated and unified view of that data.

+Business case examples:

+- 360-degree customer view
+- Acquisition
+- Legacy systems